Kushuh/kushuh-react-utils/README.md

 addPropsToChildren({foo: 'bar'}, newProps);
 ```

-**Props** to add to the Children, in a valid javascript Object.
+**Props** to add to the Children.
+It has to be a valid javascript pure Object.
 It can also be a Function that returns such an Object.

 A Props function receives two parameters : the original props, and an index to determine the position in the React Node Array (0 if Children is a standalone child).
 ```javascript